🔒

 Our user research was lean and effective in identifying a problem statement to work with.

-To begin we had to ascertain exactly what the user need is here.
-We knew that generally there was demand for this type of tag, and that users were hacking their way around the current implementation, but we didn’t know exactly how users were setting up tags in their organization.
+We knew there was demand and that users were hacking around the current implementation.
+What we didn’t know was how they set up tags inside their organizations.

 PROBLEM STATEMENT